String Quartet No. 8 (Shostakovich): Music

 The quartet is in five interconnected movements and lasts about 20 minutes:

-The first movement opens with the DSCH motif – Shostakovich's musical signature.
+The first movement opens with the DSCH motif, Shostakovich's musical signature.
 This theme can also be heard in his Cello Concerto No. 1, Symphony No. 10, Violin Concerto No. 1, Symphony No. 15, and Piano Sonata No. 2.
 The motif is used in every movement of this quartet, and is the basis of the faster theme of the third movement.

 The work is filled with quotations of other pieces by Shostakovich: the first movement quotes his Symphony No. 1 and Symphony No. 5; the second movement uses a Jewish theme first used by Shostakovich in his Piano Trio No. 2; the third movement quotes the Cello Concerto No. 1; and the fourth movement quotes the 19th century revolutionary song "Tormented by Grievous Bondage" (Замучен тяжёлой неволей Zamučen tjažóloj nevolej, by Grigori Machtet) and the aria "Seryozha, my love" from Shostakovich's opera Lady Macbeth of the Mtsensk District.
 The fifth contains a play upon another motif from Lady Macbeth.

 Rudolf Barshai transcribed the quartet for string orchestra, in which version it is known as Chamber Symphony in C minor, Op.
 110a.
 Boris Giltburg arranged the quartet for piano solo.
 Other arrangements include Lucas Drew's Sinfonia for string orchestra and Abram Stasevich's Sinfonietta for string orchestra and timpani.

-In literature

-This quartet is heavily referenced in William T. Vollmann's novel Europe Central, and a central part of that novel discusses its writing and the composer's life under the Soviet system.

-In film

-The fourth movement of the quartet is used extensively in The Lobster, a 2015 film directed by Yorgos Lanthimos.